Tangve/Personal_web/content/authors/admin/_index.md

 ---

 I am a graduate student at University of Pennsylvania.
 I am currently a research assistent at [Kod Lab](https://kodlab.seas.upenn.edu/), a subsidiary of the Penn Engineering [GRASP Lab](https://www.grasp.upenn.edu/).
 My research interest lies in the interaction of robotics, control and vision.
 I am currently working on applying reinforcement learning a single leg of a direct-drive robot like [Minitaur](https://kodlab.seas.upenn.edu/robots/ghost-minitaur/) and learning predictive models from observation and interaction.
 I am particularly excited about finding ways to make robots interact with the physical environment surrounding them, then solve challenging tasks automatically.

-I am actively looking for a PhD position starting from Aug 2021.
-Please feel free to contact me!